Get started

 attr

-Specifies which attributes apply to those nodes.
+Specifies which attributes apply to those nodes (devices).

 For example:

-• The attribute nextdns:abc123 specifics the NextDNS configuration abc123.
+• The attribute nextdns:abc123 specifics the NextDNS configuration ID abc123.
 If this is used, the attribute overrides the global NextDNS configuration.

 • The attribute nextdns:no-device-info disables sending device metadata to NextDNS.